mottosso/cmdx/README.md

 The reason for this limitation is because the functions `cmds`

-- See [API Documentation](https://weightshift.io/cmdx/api/) for which members are available in `cmdx`
 - Submit an [issue](issues) or [pull-request](#fork) with commands you miss

 <br>